The One True Secret of Endless Motivation (And 12 Ideas for Finding Yours)

 Brilliant Segue: the No Meat Athlete Book is Officially Available for Pre-Order

-My book is available for pre-order, just about anywhere books are sold!
+My book is available just about anywhere books are sold!

 And yes, writing a book was as hard as training for any race, with all the ups and downs and joy and self-doubt you’d expect.
 But it’s done, and I’m extremely proud of the finished product that I, with lots of help from co-author Matt Ruscigno, created.